 Anxiety disorders are a group of mental health problems.
-They include generalised anxiety disorders, social phobias, specific phobias (for example, agoraphobia and claustrophobia), panic disorders, obsessive compulsive disorder (OCD) and post traumatic stress disorder.
-Untreated, anxiety disorders can lead to depression.
+They include generalised anxiety disorders, social phobias, specific phobias (for example, agoraphobia and claustrophobia), and panic disorders.
+Depression is often related to anxiety disorders.

 Anxiety disorders are common mental health problems that affect many people.
-Approximately 25 per cent of the population have an anxiety disorder that warrants treatment at some time in their life and up to another 25 per cent have less severe anxieties such as fears of spider and snakes.
+Approximately 25% of the population have an anxiety disorder that warrants treatment at some time in their life and up to another 25% have less severe anxieties such as fears of spider and snakes.

 Not all anxiety is a disorder

-Everyone experiences anxiety and fear at times; they are normal and helpful human emotions that help us deal with danger.
-However, some people experience excessive and irrational anxiety, and worries that become ongoing and distressing and that interfere with their daily lives.
+Everyone experiences anxiety and fear at times – these are normal and helpful human emotions that help us deal with danger.
+However, some people experience excessive and irrational anxiety and worries that become ongoing and distressing, and that interfere with their daily lives.
 This may indicate an anxiety disorder.
 Often there appears to be no obvious or logical reason for the way the person feels.
 This may make an anxiety disorder even more worrying to the sufferer.

 Symptoms of anxiety disorders